Cahzello/Cahzello-Blog/README.md

 <br>
 Composer version at least `2.5.1`,
 <br>
-Serve MariaDB at least `10.4.24` or greater than that
+Server MariaDB at least `10.4.24` or greater than that

 ## Step